Sergey-Anfinogentov/GXBox_prep/doc/gx_box_instruction.md

 Where `box` is the box structure created with the `gx_box_create` function.

 ## Adding reference maps to the box
-Optionally, on can add to the box structure reference maps using the `gx_box_add_refmap` procedure.
-For example, the following code ads to the box structue LOS field and Continuum  reference maps:
+Optionally, one can add to the box reference maps using the `gx_box_add_refmap` procedure.
+For example, the following code adds LOS field and Continuum  reference maps:
 ```IDL
 gx_box_add_refmap, box, file_bz, id = 'Bz_reference'
 gx_box_add_refmap, box, file_continuum, id = 'Ic_reference'